-These blueberry banana muffins combine the fresh summery flavour of blueberry muffins with the warm coziness of nutmegy (I declare that a word) banana bread.
-These muffins are paleo diet friendly, refined sugar free, dairy fee and gluten free too.
-They make a yummy (and easy!) healthy breakfast, snack or treat.
+These paleo blueberry banana muffins combine the fresh summery flavor of blueberry muffins with the warm coziness of banana bread.
+These muffins are refined sugar-free, dairy fee, and gluten-free too.
+They make a nutritious and easy breakfast, snack or treat.

-I love the combination of blueberries and bananas, but you could certainly play around with some substitutions in this recipe.
+I love the combination of blueberries and bananas, but you could certainly play around with some substitutions in this recipe if you like.
 You could swap the blueberries for raspberries, strawberries, cherries, blackberries or even some chopped apples.
-You could also add some chopped nuts or pumpkin seeds to turn these muffins into a more filling healthy breakfast or snack.
+You could also add some chopped nuts or pumpkin seeds to turn these blueberry banana muffins into a more filling breakfast or snack.

-I happened to have a bag of frozen blueberries that I wanted to use up when I made these muffins, but they’d be even better with fresh blueberries and I’ll definitely be making these again when I have some fresh berries on hand (although I do sort of love how the frozen blueberries instantly turn the batter a deranged green colour).
+I happened to have a bag of frozen blueberries that I wanted to use up when I made these muffins, but they’re even better when made with fresh blueberries, so use whichever you’ve got.

 If you’re not a fan of bananas you can substitute 3/4 cups unsweetened applesauce to create a healthy gluten-free, dairy-free, and paleo blueberry muffin recipe.

 These muffins are refined sugar free and sweetened only with dates (plus the sweetness from the ripe bananas).
 The combination of the two gives these muffins plenty of sweetness with no added sugar.

 I used olive oil in these muffins, but feel free to substitute whichever type of oil you prefer.
 Melted coconut oil or avocado oil are good alternatives.

 How to make them